Swithun

 Swithun (or Swithin; Swīþhūn; Swithunus; died 2 July 863) was an Anglo-Saxon bishop of Winchester and subsequently patron saint of Winchester Cathedral.
 His historical importance as bishop is overshadowed by his reputation for posthumous miracle-working.
-According to tradition, if it rains on Saint Swithun's bridge (Winchester) on his feast day (15 July) it will continue for forty days.

 Biography

 Swithun was Bishop of Winchester from his consecration on 30 October 852 until his death on 2 July 863.
 However, he is scarcely mentioned in any document of his own time.
 His death is entered in the Canterbury manuscript of the Anglo-Saxon Chronicle (MS F) under the year 861.
 He is recorded as a witness to nine charters, the earliest of which (S 308) is dated 854.

 More than a hundred years later, when Dunstan and Æthelwold of Winchester were inaugurating their church reform, Swithun was adopted as patron of the restored church at Winchester, formerly dedicated to St Peter and St Paul.
 His body was transferred from its almost forgotten grave to Æthelwold's new basilica on 15 July 971; according to contemporary writers, numerous miracles preceded and followed the move.